Cleveland Dental Wednesday, May 10th, 2023

 Deep teeth cleaning

 Deep teeth cleaning, also known as scaling and root planing, is a dental procedure involving the removal of tartar and plaque deposits below the gingival line.
 This procedure is usually done to treat periodontal disease, which is a more advanced form of gum disease.
 During deep teeth cleaning, dentists will use special tools to clean the areas below the gum line where regular brushing and flossing cannot reach.
 They will also smooth out the surfaces of tooth roots to help prevent further plaque buildup.
 They may be performed in one or multiple visits, depending on the extent of periodontal disease.
+Deep teeth cleaning costs vary depending on several factors, including the severity of periodontal disease.
+It can cost between $200 to $400 per quadrant of mouth.
+A typical mouth has four quadrants, so the total cost for a full mouth deep cleaning can range from $800 to $1600.
+Advantages and Disadvantages of deep teeth cleaning Advantages of deep teeth cleaning Some of the advantages of deep teeth cleaning are:- Improved oral health: Deep teeth cleaning can help remove tartar and plaque buildup, which can improve the health of your gums and reduce the risk of gum disease.

 - Fresher breath: Removing the bacteria and buildup from your teeth and gums can help improve bad breath.